Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

             id:"...", //Optional, this path is unable to get selected using "set_random_path" if there is a path in this room with this in the disable_ids list. disable_ids:["..."], //Optional, used to disable path selection for other entities using "set_random_path". loop:1b, //Whether this path loops or not.
 If not, the entity stops at the end of the path.
-Default = 0b. force_move:1b, //If set, the ghost will move forward, even into invalid positions such as walls.
+Default = 0b. force_move:1b, //If set, the entity will move forward, even into invalid positions such as walls.
+Otherwise if path is obstructed the entity moves to the next step.
 Default = 0b. steps:[ //Individual path steps to go to.
                 {
                     instant:1b, //If the entity warps to this step position, rather than progressing towards it.
 Default = 0b.